seanso/rhel-kolla-openstack/README.md

     $ pip install -U pip
     $ pip install tox
 ```
-**If you working with this repository skip to the Work with this repository section.**
+**If you working with this repository(not making the chnges yourself) skip to the Work with this repository section.**

 * Clone kolla-openstack queens release repository:
 ```